KhrTim/BAGen/README.md

-# BAGen: Background Animation Generation for LLM-Generated Lyric Towards Children's Songs
+# Automatic Background Animation Generation Aligned with LLM-Generated Lyrics for Children’s Songs
 This project offers a powerful tool for generating animated content, featuring both a graphical user interface (GUI) and a command-line interface (CLI).
 It leverages advanced models for background generation and animation, providing flexible and impressive results.

 ### Features